mdsalem17/ai-notebooks/README.md

 # scientific-guide-notebooks
-scientific-guide-notebooks is a collection of machine learning and deep learning notebooks
+scientific-guide-notebooks is a collection of machine learning and deep learning notebooks.

 ## Archive structure
 ```